dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 * 9091 named Thanos-Querier:
   * To access this service you will need to have visibility of all namespaces into the cluster
 * 9092 named Thanos-Tenancy
-  * Using this will give you access to one namespace at the time (referred as TARGET_NAMESPACE in the future) so you will need to create one datasource for each namespace
+  * This allows to give access to a specific application namespace metrics (from now on APPLICATION_NAMESPACE), so you will need to create one datasource for each APPLICATION_NAMESPACE
-  * You are going to need view permission on the TARGET_NAMESPACE
+  * You are going to need view permission on the APPLICATION_NAMESPACE

 ---